fff-rs/juice/rcublas/CONTRIBUTING.md

   * [Documentation Guidelines](#documentation-guidelines)

-If you have questions hop on the [Collenchyma Chat](https://gitter.im/autumnai/collenchyma) , or reach out to {@[MJ](https://twitter.com/mjhirn), @[Max](https://twitter.com/hobofan)}.
+If you have questions hop on the [Coaster Chat](https://gitter.im/autumnai/collenchyma) , or reach out to {@[MJ](https://twitter.com/mjhirn), @[Max](https://twitter.com/hobofan)}.

 ## Pull Requests